-The Town Deal provides a unique opportunity to better understand what policy interventions are most effective in driving economic growth and living standards at the town level.
+The Funding programmes provides a unique opportunity to better understand what policy interventions are most effective in driving economic growth and living standards at the town level.
 This improved understanding will rely on the frequent collection of high-quality data to enable the ongoing monitoring of progress and the evaluation of the Fund's impact.
-Monitoring and Evaluation of the Town Deal will ensure that Government has better evidence of what policy levers work best to improve connectivity, spatial organisation, skills, and local authority capability in towns.
+Monitoring and Evaluation will ensure that Government has better evidence of what policy levers work best to improve connectivity, spatial organisation, skills, and local authority capability in towns.

-CWC is committed to undertake monitoring and evaluation of the Town Deal programme for the 9 projects and to submit monitoring information to DLUHC twice a year or as requested.
+CWC is committed to undertake monitoring and evaluation of the Funding programmes and to submit monitoring information to DLUHC twice a year or as requested.